kelseyhightower/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ## Distribute the Kubernetes Configuration Files

-Copy the appropriate `kubelet` and `kube-proxy` kubeconfig files to each worker instance:
+Copy the appropriate `kube-proxy` kubeconfig files to each worker instance:

 ```
 for instance in worker-1 worker-2; do